Best Crypto Cards in Taiwan (2026)

 Supported Exchanges & Wallets in Taiwan

 Taiwan's FSC-registered domestic exchange ecosystem provides strong TWD on-ramps.
 MaiCoin (mai bi, Taiwan's largest crypto platform) operates the MAX Exchange (maicoin asset exchange) with full FSC registration, offering TWD/BTC, TWD/ETH, and TWD/USDT pairs via domestic bank transfer.
-The TWD/USDT pair is particularly important: it lets Taiwanese users buy USDC or USDT directly with TWD, enabling stablecoin-funded card spending with zero taxable gain.
+The TWD/USDT pair is key: it lets Taiwanese users buy USDC or USDT directly with TWD, enabling stablecoin-funded card spending with zero taxable gain.

 BitoPro (bi tuo, founded 2018) operates both an exchange and BitoEX Bitcoin wallet service.
 BitoEX pioneered Taiwan's first Bitcoin ATMs inside FamilyMart convenience stores, allowing cash-to-BTC purchases (though with higher fees than exchange rates).
 ACE Exchange holds FSC VASP registration and focuses on retail traders.
 None offer consumer spending cards.